ietf-wg-aipref/wg-materials/designteam-25-07/notes.md

 More discussion of embeddings and obligations.
 For example, proprietary formats which may need a licensed parser implementation; these concerns are out of scope for this group.

-### Alternative Vocabulary Term to 'tdm'
+#### Alternative Vocabulary Term to 'tdm'

 Question raised whether there is consensus on having a top-level grouping in general.
 Discussion about process, references to mailing list, referencing previous conversations.

 Timid Robot: recommends "usage" as alternative term to replace "tdm"

-## Inference-Time Categories
+### Inference-Time Categories

-The question whether to have a single broad inference-time umbrella cateogry, or to provide narrower granularity; either with a sub-category or multiple parallel categories.
+The question whether to have a single broad inference-time umbrella category, or to provide narrower granularity; either with a sub-category or multiple parallel categories.

 Reminding from the informal vote yesterday, there are many opinions and not broad agreement.

-Paul: summarizes current language: "using assest as input to a trained AI/ML model as part of the operation of that model (as opposed to the training of the model)".
+Paul: summarises current language: "using assest as input to a trained AI/ML model as part of the operation of that model (as opposed to the training of the model)".
 Could include or exclude user input versus external sources.

 Leonard: has submitted a PR which aligns inference-time categories with training-tame categories.